UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 .. |

+- Use fully charged batteries.
-- Once the batteries are inside the robot use the provided charger to charge them.
+  If the batteries are installed in the robot, charge them using the provided charger.
+  Otherwise, use a power supply.
+For detailed charging instructions, refer to the :ref:`Charging Guide <charging_guide>`.

 ..
 TODO: Add the image for charging the robot with provided charger here.